bathos/Ecmascript-Sublime/README.md

 A sublime-syntax language definition for Ecmascript / Javascript / ES6 / ES2015
 / Babel or what have you.

-> This is not yet ready for use, only testing!
-However, the syntax definition itself is tentatively complete.
-I will inevitably discover bugs and oversights as I test and begin on the themes, but if you’re a theme designer please feel free to take it for a ride at this point.
+Although a fair amount of work remains before I’m ready to call this ‘1.0.0’, the definition and first theme (Excelsior) are now robust enough to consider this ‘released.’

 > Sublime syntax is only currently only available in Sublime Text’s dev channel.